jmettraux/rufus-scheduler/README.md

 return if defined?(Rails::Console) || Rails.env.test? || File.split($0).last == 'rake'

-# only schedule when not running from the Ruby on Rails console, test env,
+# do not schedule when Rails is run from its console, for a test/spec, or
-# or from a rake task
+# from a Rake task

 s.every '1m' do
   Rails.logger.info "hello, it's #{Time.now}"